Our Commitment to

 Acknowledging Past and Present Injustice

-People have inhabited Oregon for millennia, and the lands we live, work and recreate on today remain the home of people with deep, permanent connections to Oregon’s deserts.
-While some lands were ceded to the United States by Tribes, much of today’s public land was taken by force, confiscation or coercion from Indigenous peoples.
+People have inhabited Oregon for millennia, and the public lands in the high desert where we live, work and recreate today remain the home of many Indigenous people with deep cultural, religious and spiritual connections to Oregon’s desert While some lands were ceded to the United States by treaties signed with Tribes, much of today’s public land in central and eastern Oregon was taken from Indigenous people by force, confiscation or coercion.

 Our Aspirations

-• Acknowledge that protecting the environment is inextricably bound up with social and racial justice issues.
+• Acknowledge that protecting the environment is inextricably bound to social and racial justice issues.

-• Listen to a diverse array of voices about the conservation of our public lands
+• Listen to, learn from and engage with a diverse array of voices about the conservation of our public lands

 voices